-How many times have you walked into a room with your body but left your mind focused elsewhere?
+How many times have you walked into a room with your body but left your mind elsewhere?

 By Leah Gardiner, Executive Director & Lead Trainer at Mindfulness Without Borders – a charitable organization that facilitates programs and workshops to strengthen social and emotional intelligence and secular mindfulness in youth and the adults that surround them.